jlleongarcia/jlleongarcia/content/blog/py-z-stock-vs-flat.md

 math: true
 ---

-A friend asked me about some add-on for his real estate project.
+A friend asked me about some **add-on for his real estate project**.

 He wanted to know how profitable can be real estate, compared with a dividend investing strategy.